 Step 2: Define the sitemap

-After you define the user journey, you can create a hierarchy of content and features with a sitemap—a visualization of the product’s hierarchy that shows where each page/screen fits into this hierarchy.
+After you define the key scenarios of interaction, you can start creating a hierarchy of content and features with a sitemap.
+A sitemap is a visualization of the product’s hierarchy that shows where each page/screen fits into this hierarchy.
 Think of a sitemap as a blueprint for your whole product.
-A sitemap will act as a high-level overview of a product and serve as a basis for the wireframes that we will create in step three.
+It will act as a high-level overview of a product and serve as a basis for the wireframes that we will create in step three.

-It’s much easier to design a product experience when you break tasks that a user wants to accomplish into individual actions that they take in order to complete the tasks.
-For example, when users want to purchase a product on an ecommerce website, they typically:
+It’s much easier to design a product experience when you break up the tasks a user wants to accomplish into individual actions, they can take to complete the tasks.
+For example, when users want to purchase a product on an eCommerce website, they typically:

-All actions that we described above can be presented as individual pages/screens that users see and interact with when completing their goal of purchasing a product.
+All actions described above can be presented as individual pages/screens that users see and interact with when completing their goal of purchasing a product.

-It’s important to create a hierarchy that minimizes the number of steps a user has to take to complete the goal (e.g., buy a product).
-This means you should minimize the total number of pages that users will see and make existing pages more efficient.
+Designers should create a hierarchy that minimizes the number of steps a user has to take to complete the goal.
+For example, suppose a user goal is to purchase a product on an eCommerce website.
+In that case, designers should minimize the total number of pages that users will see and make the existing pages more efficient.
 Your sitemap should place product indices and pages at or near the top of the hierarchy, and the pages should convey important information in a manner that’s clear to your audience.